 Training and Climbing Approach

+The most suitable seasons to carry out this expedition is during Fall September to November or spring (March to May).
 Climbing Sherpas guide complete their duty of preparation by ensuring that all the high camps are well stocked with tents, food for the summit push.
 We return to base camp for rest and recuperation before we make the summit attempt.
-After getting confirmation of a good weather forecast, we head up with our summit plan to base camp and then camp one, camp two, camp three and then the Summit.
+After getting confirmation of a good weather forecast, we head up with our summit plan to camp one then camp two, camp three then the Summit.
 There will be 1:1 one Climber and one climbing Sherpa guide ratio to help that every climber has complete support to go the summit and return back to base camp safely.

 BEST SESSION TO VISIT NEPAL